Home Accidents, Deaths and Injuries: Statistics and Facts

 A senior woman has fallen at the bottom of her home stairs.

-Homes may feel safe, but they account for over half of all preventable injury-related deaths in the U.S., with fatalities reaching a record 125,700 in 2023 (based on National Safety Council data).
+Homes may feel safe, but they account for over half of all preventable injury-related deaths in the U.S. In 2023, 125,700 people died from preventable home accidents, based on National Safety Council data.
 Poisoning is the leading cause, followed by falls, choking, mechanical suffocation and extreme temperatures.

 mglogo icon